opennextjs/opennextjs-aws/README.md

 + index.mjs             -> server function adapter
 ```

+To support ISR, you'll also need [See why](#isr):

+- Create a cache bucket in S3
+- Create a FIFO SQS queue
+- Create a Lambda function using the code in the `.open-next/revalidation-function` folder, with the handler `index.mjs`.
+For this function you should :
+  - Set the `HOST` environment variable with the value being the lambda url of the server function or the cloudfront domain name
+  - Configure the function so that SQS is used as an event source
+- Set the `CACHE_BUCKET_NAME` environment variable
+- Set the `REVALIDATION_QUEUE_URL` environment variable
+- Grant Read write permissions for the cache bucket to the server function
+- Grant `sqs:SendMessage` permissions to the server function

 The file `public-files.json` contains the top-level file and directory names in your app's `public/` folder.
 At runtime, the server function will forward any requests made to these files and directories to S3.
 And S3 will serve them directly.
 [See why.](#workaround-public-static-files-served-out-by-server-function-aws-specific)

 **Monorepo**